mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 </style>
 ```

-Here I'm using the `animate` value to play the transition but if you look at the examples I'm using an `Animate` component I made that does the same thing and gives you a replay button.
+Here I'm using the `animate` value to play the transition but if you look at the finished examples I'm using an `Animate` component I made that does the same thing and gives you a replay button.

 > 🐿️ Transitions don't play on first render unless you set `intro: true` for Svelte components.
 This doesn't work for SvelteKit but you can set  `animate = true` when the component mounts inside `onMount` to achieve the same result.